98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 I honestly forgot why -s 1 (or -s 2) is sometimes needed.
 Something about the filesystem size not being large enough; this has always worked for me when "**mkfs.vfat -F 32 /dev/xxxy**" hasn't.

+"**blkid**" will provide the UUID for use in the fstab discussed below.

 # fstab
 Example fstab for mounting the systemd partition.
 In this example the systemd-boot partition (/boot/efi) will only mount once something tries to access it for the first time.